Jeep® Badge of Honor

 Challenge

 For this project, we implemented a design system that’s scalable, elegant and accessible.
 The most challenging part was the detailed focus on how each new component I design can be scaled in the future.
-As the project was in a lot of design debt, I kept in mind how the elements I’m working on will be used not only now but in the future.

 My Impact